YashBansod/cpp_planning/rrt_2d/README.md

   -b [ --bias ] arg (=0)                      The goal bias.
 Probability in range [0, 1]
   -e [ --epsilon ] arg (=1)                   The maximum distance covered by a new trajectory during exploration.
   -i [ --iter_lim ] arg (=100000000)          The maximum number of exploration iterations allowed.
+  -r [ --rand_seed ] arg (=-1)                The seed for the random number generator. -1 would mean
+                                              non-deterministically random.
   -v [ --verbose ] [=arg(=1)] (=0)            Verbosity.
 Choose between 0, 1, 2 and 3
   -o [ --obs_fp ] arg (=obstacle.txt)         Relative/absolute path to the obstacle file
   -p [ --path_fp ] arg (=path_output.txt)     Relative/absolute path to the Path output file
   -t [ --search_fp ] arg (=search_output.txt) Relative/absolute path to the Search output file

 ```

 Also, the program can be compiled to use a collision detection function from a list of collision detection functions